chukwukap/basedOutfits/README.md

-# Lookbook — Farcaster Miniapp for Fashion Inspiration
+# Outfitly — Farcaster Miniapp for Fashion Inspiration

-**Lookbook** is a highly social Farcaster miniapp for discovering, collecting, and sharing fashion looks.
+**Outfitly** is a highly social Farcaster miniapp for discovering, collecting, and sharing fashion outfits.
 Users can browse outfits, collect their favorites into personal Lookbooks, and track creators whose style they love — all while staying inside the Farcaster ecosystem.

 ## ✨ Features

-- **Social Look Discovery**
+- **Social Outfit Discovery**
-  - Scroll through an endless feed of user-submitted looks.
+  - Scroll through an endless feed of user-submitted outfits.
   - Filter by category, style, season, or trending status.
   - Mobile-first UI with smooth disappearing headers & bottom nav on scroll (inspired by Twitter).

-- **Look Details Page**
+- **Outfit Details Page**
-  - Full-screen photo(s) of the look.
+  - Full-screen photo(s) of the outfit.
   - Detailed outfit breakdown: brand, item type, pricing (optional).
-  - Creator’s profile & other looks.
+  - Creator’s profile & other outfits.
-  - Collect button (small fee in USDC) to save to your personal Lookbook.
+  - Collect button (small fee in USDC) to save to your personal Outfitly.

 - **Lookbooks (Boards)**
-  - Organize collected looks into themed boards (e.g., “Streetwear”, “Summer Fits”).
+  - Organize collected outfits into themed boards (e.g., “Streetwear”, “Summer Fits”).
   - Public or private Lookbooks.
   - Share Lookbooks via Farcaster cast.

 - **Style-Track System**
   - Contextual follow feature just for fashion content.
-  - Track looks from creators without following all their Farcaster posts.
+  - Track outfits from creators without following all their Farcaster posts.
   - Personal “Style Feed” based on tracked creators.

 - **Collect to Closet**
-  - Pay a small USDC fee to collect a look into your closet.
+  - Pay a small USDC fee to collect a outfit into your closet.
   - Closet is viewable only by you (or publicly if toggled).

 - **Onboarding Tutorial**